ruXlab/nexmo-voicemail/README.md

----
-title: Voice mail service
-products: voice/voice-api
-description: Never miss a call from customers using Nexmo Voice
----
 # Voice mail application

 As a business owner it's not always easy to handle huge volume of calls 24/7.
 On another hand each customer is important and it deserve to be served well.

-To kick off development you can [checkout demo repository]( https://github.com/Nexmo/ruby-sms-customer-support/)
+To kick off development you can [checkout demo repository](https://github.com/ruXlab/nexmo-voicemail-service-tutorial)

 ## In this tutorial